CloudLabsAI-Azure/Cloud-Native-Application/labguide/migrate-mondodb-to-cosmosdb-using-dbmigration.md

 ### Task 2: Create Migration Project and migrate data to Azure CosmosDB

 In this task, you will create a Migration project within Azure Database Migration Service, and then migrate the data from MongoDB to Azure Cosmos DB.
-In the later exercises you will be using the Azure CosmosDB to fetch the data for products page.
+In the later exercises, you will be using the Azure CosmosDB to fetch the data for the products page.

 1. In the Azure Portal, navigate to your **contosotraders** virtual machine in the **ContosoTraders-<inject key="DeploymentID" enableCopy="false" />** resource group.
 Copy the **Private IP address** and paste it on the notepad for later use.